 If you missed this talk but wanted to attend please contact FPS – we may be able to schedule the same talk on a different date.
 We also have hand-outs available in Parkwood Surgery Reception providing options to help you eat more healthily, increase your fitness and meet like-minded people – and have fun!

 Over the years we have raised funds towards various items, including –

 • Over £2000 towards the cost of the electronic doors at Parkwood Surgery which were officially inaugurated by Mike Penning MP in June 2010.
 They enable much easier access for those in wheelchairs or pushing prams, and for those of us who are not as agile or strong as we once were!

 • Over £2000 to replacing the bench seating in the Parkwood Drive Surgery

 • Most recently the Friends raised £358 at the Christmas Raffle and £550 at the 2017 Easter raffle which has been added to the £1,000 donation from Councillor Terry Douris from his local community projects budget and funds from the Practice to purchase two defibrillators, for the Gadebridge and Boxmoor surgeries.

 • Donations from members when joining or renewing membership of FPS. membership is free but we suggest a small donation of £2 per household per year.

 • Specific events such as our Easter Raffle

-Please support FPS – your donations enable us to purchase items that will either improve your experience at the surgery or enable the use of much needed equipment at the Practice that may well benefit YOU, and which the Practice is otherwise unable to provide.
+Please support FPS – your donations enable us to fund FPS initiatives such as our health talks and to purchase items that will either improve your experience at the surgery or enable the use of much needed equipment at the Practice that may well benefit YOU, and which the Practice is otherwise unable to provide.